hashicorp/vault/website/source/guides/operations/performance-nodes.html.md

 ## Server Configuration

-Performance standby is enabled by default when the Vault Enterprise license includes this feature.
+Performance standbys are enabled by default when the Vault Enterprise license includes this feature.
 If you wish to disable the performance standbys, you can do so by setting the [`disable_performance_standby`](/docs/configuration/index.html#vault-enterprise-parameters) flag to `true`.
-This parameter is evaluated on the _active_ node.

 Since any of the nodes in a cluster can get elected as active, it is recommended to keep this setting consistent across all nodes in the cluster.